-Tick-borne illnesses such as Rocky Mountain Spotted Fever and Lyme disease, insect-borne diseases such as malaria and yellow fever, strep-induced PANDAS and other neurological conditions, viruses such as hepatitis and HIV, and food-borne parasites such as tapeworms and roundworms are a few of the LPFs that occur within the context of Western Medicine.
-These illnesses are all bacterial, viral, or parasitic in origin, and the disease vector usually does not cause immediate symptoms once contracted.
-If an individual is lucky enough to exhibit a high fever during the early stages of the disease, the pathogen may be eliminated by the body’s own immune response or by a medication such an an antibiotic (for tick fever), anti-viral (as a prophylactic if exposure to HIV is suspected), or anthelmintic (to expel worms).
-Many individuals will either have no initial response to the pathogen, or the early treatment intervention will be unsuccessful in eradicating the pathogen completely.
+Tick-borne illnesses such as Rocky Mountain Spotted Fever and Lyme disease, insect-borne diseases such as malaria and yellow fever, strep-induced PANDAS and other neurological conditions, viruses that cause such as hepatitis and HIV — and now Long Haul or MIS-C from COVID19/SARS-CoV-2, and food-borne parasites such as tapeworms and roundworms are a few of the LPFs that occur within the context of Western Medicine.
+These illnesses are all bacterial, viral, or parasitic in origin, and the disease vector may not cause immediate symptoms once contracted.
+If an individual is lucky enough to exhibit a high fever during the early stages of the disease, the pathogen may be eliminated by the body’s own immune response or by a medication such an an antibiotic (for tick fever), anti-viral (as a prophylactic if exposure to HIV is suspected, or Chinese antiviral herbs for SARS-CoV-2), or anthelmintic (to expel worms).
+Many individuals will either have no initial response to the pathogen, a mild response to the pathogen, or the early treatment intervention will be unsuccessful in eradicating the pathogen completely.
 There is little that Western Medicine can do once the pathogen has entered the chronic stage.

 In Chinese Medicine, conditions such as arthritis, fibromyalgia, chronic fatigue, ulcerative colitis, eczema, asthma, allergies, post-nasal drip, chronic sinus problems, and even behavioral problems, neurological problems and cognitive difficulties may sometimes be caused by LPFs.
 The patient’s health history, onset of symptoms, and constitutional factors such as the robustness of the patient may all be used to help an acupuncturist determine whether a patient’s symptoms are caused by a LPF.